-Warm, dry week ahead for Las Vegas valley
+Warm, dry week ahead for Las Vegas Valley

 The valley saw a few sprinkles of rain Sunday morning but the rest of the day and all of next week should stay dry.

-Winds will die down overnight as temperatures fall slightly.
-Wednesday should see a morning low near 76 and a high of 102.
+Independence Day will stay sunny with a high near 100, and Friday will tick back up to a forecast high of 101.

-Independence Day will stay sunny and mostly clear with a high around 101, and Friday will kick off a possible warming trend with a forecast high of 102.
+Afternoon winds Tuesday through Thursday could gust to 20 mph, but no other significant winds are expected this week, the weather service said.